-What should I expect?
+What Should I Expect

 OCE receives reports from all areas of the university community such as Residential Education staff, the Department of Public Safety, faculty and staff.
-Reports are reviewed in this office and if the circumstances surrounding the complaint indicate that a violation of the Student Community Expectations may have occurred, disciplinary charges will be brought against the student.
-Students are notified by a letter issued to them through their USC email account indicating the date and location of the incident and the need to meet with a judicial officer by a specified date.
+Reports are reviewed by OCE Staff and if the circumstances surrounding the complaint indicate there is a potential violation of the Student Handbook, allegations of a violation of policy may be brought against the student.
+Students are notified by a letter sent to them through their USC email account indicating the date, location, and brief description of the incident.
+The letter will also provide the student an opportunity to meet with an OCE staff member.

 When you meet with an OCE Coordinator you will be asked about the alleged violation and given the opportunity to present any relevant information, documents, or contact information for witnesses.
 Honesty is important, and will be used as a factor in the decision making process.
 Meetings are scheduled for one hour.
 Please familiarize yourself with the Student Community Expectations and the review process prior to your meeting.